Junichi Tazawa

-Junichi Tazawa (田澤 純一, Tazawa Jun'ichi) is a Japanese former professional baseball pitcher who last played for ENEOS of the Japanese Industrial League.
+Junichi Tazawa (田澤 純一, Tazawa Jun'ichi) is a Japanese professional baseball pitcher for the Saitama Musashi Heat Bears of the Baseball Challenge League.
 He also previously played in Major League Baseball (MLB) for the Boston Red Sox, Miami Marlins, and Los Angeles Angels, and in the Chinese Professional Baseball League (CPBL) for the Wei Chuan Dragons.

 Amateur career

 After he finished his high school career in Yokohama, Tazawa was not drafted by any of Nippon Professional Baseball's 12 teams, and joined the company team of Nippon Oil in the corporate league, unaffiliated with the NPB.

 In 2008, Tazawa posted a 10–1 record for Nippon Oil, with a 1.02 earned run average and 95 strikeouts in 881/3 innings.
 In the national corporate league championships, he posted two straight shutouts, the second one a complete game on four hits, 10 strikeouts and zero walks in a 4–0 quarterfinal win over Hitachi.
 Tazawa appeared less than 24 hours later in a relief appearance in the semifinal against Central Japan Railway.
 He pitched 2 and 2/3 innings, and allowed three hits, struck out one, and gave up the go-ahead run in a 3–2 loss.
 Tazawa was the MVP of the championships, with a 4–0 record and 36 strikeouts.